-The Group is exposed to counterparty and concentration risks, which may have a material adverse effect on the Group's business, results of operations and financial position.
+The Group is exposed to counterparty and concentration risks, which may have a material adverse effect on the Group's business, economic results and financial position.
 The Group is exposed to credit risk with respect to numerous counterparties in the ordinary course of its trading, lending, issuing and deposit-taking, clearing, settlement and other activities.
 These counterparties include, among others, institutional clients, brokers and dealers, commercial and investment banks, corporates, clearing houses, hedge funds, and sovereign states.
 The Group may realise losses if a counterparty defaults on its obligations, if the Group encounters legal or other difficulties in enforcing its collateral or/and if the value of the collateral is not sufficient to fully recover the exposure.

-Many of the Group's hedging and other risk management strategies also involve transactions with financial services counterparties.
-Any default or insolvency on the part of these counterparties may impair the effectiveness of the Group's hedging and other risk management strategies.
+In order to protect itself, the Group performs hedging activities and other risk management strategies also through transactions with financial services counterparties.
+Any default or insolvency on the part of these counterparties may impair the effectiveness of the Group's hedging and risk management strategies.

-Following the financial crisis, regulators have encouraged or imposed the mandatory netting of certain financial instruments formerly traded over-the-counter, which has increased the exposure of the Group and other financial market participants to the clearing houses: the default of any one of them or of one of their members could affect the financial markets and could have negative consequences for the Group.
+Following the financial crisis, regulators have encouraged or imposed the mandatory netting of certain financial instruments formerly traded over-the-counter.
+This has increased the exposure of the Group and of other financial market participants to clearing houses: the default of any one of them or of one of their members could affect the financial markets and could have negative consequences for the Group.

-Consequently, the default of one or more significant counterparties of the Group could have a material adverse effect on the Group's cost of risk, results of operations and financial position.
+Consequently, the default of one or more significant counterparties of the Group could have a material adverse effect on the Group.

 This risk is increased if exposures are concentrated on a particular counterparty, borrower or issuer (including sovereign issuers), or on a particular country or industry.
-The devices and methods the Group uses to ensure the diversification of its credit and counterparty risks may prove insufficient or defective in preventing the concentration of credit risk.
-Such a concentration of risk could result in losses for the Group, even when economic and market conditions are generally favourable for its competitors, and may have a material adverse impact on the Group's business, results of operations and financial position.
+The devices and methods the Group uses to ensure the diversification of its credit and counterparty risks, could be insufficient or defective in preventing the concentration of credit risk.
+Such a concentration could result in losses for the Group, even when economic and market conditions are generally favourable for its competitors and may have a material adverse impact.